The Sixth Nordic Post-Keynesian Conference

 PhD seminar

-- 27th April 2022, Wednesday.
-Further information regarding welcome drinks and our guided tour will be made available soon.
+- 23rd April 2025, Wednesday.
+Further information regarding welcome drinks will be made available soon.

 Conference days